Seahawks’ Pete Carroll among three coaches fined $100,000 for not wearing face coverings properly

 Pro Football Talk reported that the fines were as large as they are to try to dissuade coaches — who all make significant salaries — from viewing the fines as “the cost of doing business’’ and simply paying them and moving on, with the thought that a six-figure fine “will get their attention.’’

-PFT reported that fines for future offenses would likely be even greater.
+PFT reported that fines for future offenses likely would be even greater.

 The memo from the league last week stated: “The NFL-NFLPA (Players Association) gameday protocol, which reflects the advice of infectious disease experts, club medical staffs and local and state governmental regulations, requires all individuals with bench area access [including coaches and members of the club medical staff] to wear face coverings at all times.